SuspiciousLookingOwl/tmi-saweria/README.md

+## This is no longer working, check [this issue](https://github.com/SuspiciousLookingOwl/saweria-api/issues/4#issuecomment-1013856776).

+---

 # Twitch - Saweria Bot

 Self host your Twitch Bot and send a message to your Twitch live stream when you receive a donation from [Saweria](https://saweria.co)!